 g.
 Human-machine cooperation, collaborative decision making, and battle management.
 AI with widest access to networked sensors and large volumes of seemingly disparate data and information can rapidly make sense of information and feedback from Army and all other linked data sources to generate decision-quality information and provide reasoned probability predictions, decreasing the cognitive burden on commanders and staffs and increasing the speed and quality of decision making.
 An AI-enabled C2 system can also aid commanders and staffs in monitoring the environment, recognizing and prioritizing targets and opportunities, making accurate assessments, and otherwise managing and controlling the operation during execution.
 Future AI can be programmed to learn and adapt to a particular commander's or staff leader's information requirements, preferred visualization or display formats, cognitive processes, and other individual peculiarities without reinforcing potentially negative personal biases.
 However, like humans, AI (and machines in general) have strengths and weaknesses in their application.
-Machines can communicate faster with each other than with humans.
-AI is better suited to perform some analytical tasks than others.
-As such, AI must be oriented toward repetitive, time-consuming tasks that machines can do best, while humans focus their talents and energies on the creative tasks that they do best.
+Machines can communicate faster with each other than with humans.119 AI is better suited to perform some analytical tasks than others.
+As such, AI must be oriented toward repetitive, timeconsuming tasks that machines can do best, while humans focus their talents and energies on the creative tasks that they do best.120

 (1) Humans and AI can cooperatively inform each other of the quality and degree of risk associated with the recommendations and decisions they produce.
 AI can monitor personnel and provide feedback on Soldiers' current abilities to make quality decisions based on factors such as amount of sleep, hormone levels, mental focus, personal life complications, and other biomarkers and human-state considerations.
 This feedback helps commanders and staff leaders to better understand the quality of information and decisions coming from within their command as well as a check on their own personal decisions.
-Conversely, AI can provide a constant status of its own ability to make quality decisions based on influential factors such as incomplete, compromised, or spoofed data; faulty sensors; degraded network connectivity; computing hardware or software failures, malfunctions, or abnormalities; learned or unwittingly-programmed biases; and other environmental factors.
-While no information is perfect, future AI includes a means to evaluate the accuracy, reliability, and objectivity of information based on voluminous amounts of data, recent and historical trend comparisons, and real-time situational developments.
+Conversely, AI can provide a constant status of its own ability to make quality decisions based on influential factors such as incomplete, compromised, or spoofed data; faulty sensors; degraded network connectivity; computing hardware or software failures, malfunctions, or abnormalities; learned or unwittingly-programmed biases; and other environmental factors.121 While no information is perfect, future AI includes a means to evaluate the accuracy, reliability, and objectivity of information based on voluminous amounts of data, recent and historical trend comparisons, and real-time situational developments.122 another through a linked mesh network.

-(2) Future human-machine teaming can contribute significantly to the survivability of the communications network and command nodes.
-AI, ML, and big data analysis can help create self-healing networks by autonomously redirecting communications from one means of transport to another through a linked mesh network.
 AI and ML can also be used to detect and isolate adversary intrusions into the future communications network.
 Future AI-enabled machines may duplicate essential C2 functions and activities and create the necessary redundancy at multiple command nodes that are situationally dispersed throughout the expanded all-domain battlespace.
 AI-enabled decision-making tools and battle management systems may augment or replace some staff while also reducing the potential for cognitive overload.
 This is particularly applicable for tedious, time-intensive, or repetitive accounting tasks more easily and accurately performed by machines.